Komalraj2002/Food-Recipe-App/README.md

 * Modular component architecture for easy scalability and code reuse
 * Clean folder structure following best practices (e.g., `components`, `pages`, `context`, `utils`)

----

-Let me know if you'd like a **README.md**, folder structure breakdown, or sample components to go with this!